A decadent chocolate cake with sourdough starter, It’s rich, moist and delicious.

 This is one rich, decadent, chocolate filled delight.
 The acidity in the sourdough starter adds to the tender crumb of this cake and helps it rise.
-Alongside the buttermilk in this recipe, it reacts with the baking soda to give it a fluffy yet still moist crumb.
+It reacts with the baking soda to give it a fluffy yet still moist crumb.

 I’ve topped it with a classic chocolate buttercream and then a thin layer of ganache.
 I’m a terrible cake decorator so my motto is ‘cover it all up’ and it seems to work pretty well.

 This cake was baked in one 22cm cake tin and cut in half to make two layers.
 It can also be baked in two 18cm cake tins.

 Have you made this?
 Tag me and let me know! @home_grown_happinessnz

 - 3/4 cup cocoa (70g)

 - 1/2 tsp salt